-Larry becomes one of the 10 wealthiest people in the world with his net worth of $89.7 billion in March 2021.
+Larry became one of the ten wealthiest people in the world, with a net worth of $89.7 billion in March 2021.

 The primary characteristics of the leadership style of Larry Page have to be how much innovations matter to him.

-He always clung to the idea of changing the way things work in the world starting from Google.
+He always clung to the idea of changing the way things work in the world, starting with Google.

-He believes in the open-minded approach towards his team and employees and accepting when it comes to new ideas.
+He believes in an open-minded approach towards his team and employees and accepting when it comes to new ideas.

 Thus, Larry page appears to be one of the finest leaders in the tech business industry ever.

 Here are few highlights from his leadership style and traits :

 - Larry Page’s strong leadership and democratic ideology of teamwork in his workspace got them highly committed employees over the years.
 They dedicatedly put their belief in Larry and his vision.